Atlanta Restraining & Protective Orders Attorneys

 Contact Warner Bates at (770) 766-8148 for a consultation with our restraining order attorneys in Atlanta.
 We are here to provide legal counsel and support for you during this time.

 Protecting You from Violence and Stalking

 It is crucial that the attorneys handling protection orders have an understanding of the evolution of the law in respect to family violence and are able to execute these orders rapidly, to ensure immediate safety and enforceable orders.
-Representing both plaintiffs and defendants, the Atlanta family law attorneys Warner Bates has many years of experience utilizing protective orders to ensure our clients' safety and security.
+Representing both plaintiffs and defendants, the Atlanta restraining order attorneys Warner Bates has many years of experience utilizing protective orders to ensure our clients' safety and security.

 No one should live with family violence.
 Protective orders provide a clear way of shielding individuals of all ages from this serious threat.
 If you feel unsafe, have concerns about the safety of your children, or if a protective order has been filed against you, please contact the firm immediately for knowledgeable, experienced assistance.

 Our Atlanta restraining order lawyers are standing by to help you.
 Reach us at (770) 766-8148.